Pavlovskaya Chicken: History, Appearance, Eggs and Raising Tips

 By the 1800s, the breed was gaining popularity.
 People often labeled it as the highest standard of beauty in chickens and regarded it as Russia’s national chicken breed.
 They entered it into contests such as the 1906 Russian Agricultural and Trade Poultry Exhibition

-By the 1900s, some places still bred the elusive Pavlovskaya chicken.
+By the early 1900s, some places still bred the elusive Pavlovskaya chicken.
 However, their numbers dwindled again until 1990, when only two authentic Pavlovskaya roosters remained.
 Moreover, one of them was infertile.

 To save the breed, farmers cross-bred the fertile rooster with genetically similar hens.
 Farmers also bred back the offspring with the father, saving the authenticity of the Pavlovskaya breed.